ioanmeri/software-architecture-and-technology-of-large-scale-systems/03-scalability.md

 and overcome the latency associated with stateless architecture

 When separate instances exist, there is extra complexity because locks cannot be applied.
 A common technique is to use a lock table in the database.

 ---

+## Database replication

+In the context of RDBMS, when the throughput is getting higher we can create a **Read Replica** (Master-Slave configuration).
+Any change that happens on the primary DB gets automatically propagated and replicated on the Read Replica.

+We can also create a **Backup** with replication.
+If the master goes down, we can promote backup as the master and divert all the traffic load to the new master.

+- For higher read scalability
+- For high availability

+---